CubeVic/My_notes/docs/Coding/Python/Scripts/Scrapy_and_Scrapyrt.md

             }
 ```
 Our parse method will go through each row of the table containing the cryptocurrency data that we want for our API.
 It then selects the wanted information using CSS selector.

-The line for row in response.css(“tbody tr”): basically says “take the content of the response, select all the `<tr>` in the `<tbody>`, assign individually the content of each of them in the row variable”.
+The line `for row in response.css(“tbody tr”)` basically says “take the content of the response, select all the `<tr>` in the `<tbody>`, assign individually the content of each of them in the row variable”.
 The value of this variable would look like something like this for the first line of the table:

 ```html
 <tr id="id-bitcoin" class="odd" role="row">